ApocalypseCalculator/Feck/installation.md

 I hope you liked this guide :3

 a few things to note:
-- be careful about file space, this does not check your file space, and may cause errors once your disk space fills up
+- be careful about file space, this does not check your server's available disk space, and may cause errors once your disk space fills up
-- if you are uploading > 100MB files, increase allowed traffic in Nginx config by editing `client_max_body_size XM;` (replace X with the max size in MB), remember to save and restart the service.
+- if you are uploading extremely large files, increase allowed traffic in Nginx config by editing `client_max_body_size XM;` (replace X with the max size in MB), remember to save and restart the service.
+Remember to also increase upload limits in server `config.js` file.
 - If you encounter problems, open an issue in this repository
 - Want to contribute?
 Open a pull request!